How to Pay Utility Bills in Japan

 Lifeline utilities provide necessary services to each city such as electricity, gas, and water.
 These basic services are needed for everyday life.
 In this article, you can learn about the rate structure and payment methods of Japanese Utilities.

-How You will Receive Utility Bills
+How to Check Your Utility Bills

-A "notice of consumption" will be placed in your mailbox.
+For Gas and Water, a "notice of consumption" will be placed in your mailbox.
 The notice indicates the amount to be billed and also counts as a receipt if your bill is paid via automatic bank withdrawal.
 The notice may appear to be a bill, but it is not.

 An example of a notice for water consumption: